• CONTACT US |

 ×

-As the Library Director, Patrick brings a fresh enthusiasm and attitude to her position.
-From the start of her tenure, she engaged the community with a series of Visioning Sessions—a concept first conceived at Broward—which invited the public to meet with her to discuss what they’d envision their local library to offer.
+As Library Director, Patrick brings a fresh enthusiasm and attitude to her position.
+From the start of her tenure, she engaged the community with a series of Visioning Sessions—a concept first conceived at Broward—which invited the public to meet with her to discuss what they envisioned their local library could offer.

 As the Library Director, Patrick continues to reinforce the Library’s role in the community as a civic and cultural center, a hub for public information and services, and an institution of literacy, innovation, and lifelong learning.